J Lee Richmond

 Richmond pitched in 74 games in 1880, leading the league in appearances.
 His team played 83 games, so Richmond was in 90% of them as a pitcher.
 He also appeared 20 times as an outfielder that year, mostly in right field.
 His .227 batting average was close to the team average of .231.

 He continued to be Worcester's main pitcher in 1881 and 1882, until in 1883 he became primarily an outfielder for the Providence Grays.
 He had hit well above the team batting average and slugging average in 1882, and was again above average in both categories in 1883.
+He umpired one National League game in 1883.

 In later life Richmond became a teacher and later Dean of Men at the University of Toledo.
 He mostly taught mathematics.
+He had earlier taught the subject at Scott High School in Toledo, where, coincidentally, one of his students was Norman Joss, the son of Addie Joss, who was the fourth pitcher to toss a perfect game in the major leagues.

 - NL Games Pitched Leader (1880)